nandhu6523/EX-2-prompt-engineering-/README.md

 # EX-2-prompt-engineering-Comparative Analysis of different types of Prompting patterns and explain with Various Test scenerios

-Experiment:
-Test and compare how different pattern models respond to various prompts (broad or unstructured) versus basic prompts (clearer and more refined) across multiple scenarios.
-     Analyze the quality, accuracy, and depth of the generated responses.

-# OUTPUT

 # Introduction
    Prompting is crucial in shaping the responses of generative AI systems.
 The structure of a prompt—whether broad and unstructured or refined and specific—directly impacts the quality, accuracy, and depth of generated content.
 While broad prompts encourage open-ended exploration, refined prompts provide better control over AI outputs.
 This report analyzes the effects of different prompting styles, comparing results across multiple scenarios and identifying best practices for optimizing AI-generated responses.